Will New York Stop Arresting People for Evading Subway Fares?

 New York could be backing away from a key tool used in the “broken windows” strategy of policing: arresting people who jump subway turnstiles.

 Two state legislators from Brooklyn recently proposed a law that would decriminalize the offense, the latest in a growing wave of local officials who argue that evading a $2.75 subway fare is no reason to land behind bars.
-Turnstile-jumping, or fare-beating, is currently considered a Class A misdemeanor, punishable by up to a year in jail.
+Turnstile jumping, or fare beating, is currently considered a Class A misdemeanor, punishable by up to a year in jail.
 “No one should face the nightmare of arrest, a criminal record, loss of housing, or deportation over fare evasion,” said one of the bill’s sponsors, State Senator Jesse Hamilton, at a press conference announcing it last week.

 Under the law, evasion would be considered a civil offense.
 Those caught would be charged up to $100, but their criminal records would not be affected; neither would their immigration status if they are undocumented.

-It’s too soon to gauge the bill’s prospects, but it aligns with the policies of some city prosecutors: Last month, Manhattan District Attorney Cy Vance announced his office would stop prosecuting fare-beating, offering alternatives like community service instead of criminal charges.
+It’s too soon to gauge the bill’s prospects, but it aligns with the policies of some city prosecutors: Last month, Manhattan District Attorney Cy Vance announced his office would stop prosecuting fare beating, offering alternatives like community service instead of criminal charges.
 Acting Brooklyn DA Eric Gonzalez has said he will implement a similar policy.
 Those shifts follow the recommendation of an independent commission studying criminal-justice and incarceration reform in New York City, which argued that multiple minor crimes, including this one, should be treated as civil offenses.

-Arresting fare-beaters has long been part of the broken-windows approach, where officers aggressively crack down on low-level, “quality of life” crimes in order to deter more serious offenses in the future.
+Arresting fare beaters has long been part of the broken-windows approach, where officers aggressively crack down on low-level, “quality of life” crimes in order to deter more serious offenses in the future.
 Put another way, police “emphasize the maintenance of order rather than the piecemeal pursuit of rapists, murderers, and carjackers.”
 That’s how The New York Times once described the theory, which was first detailed in this magazine in 1982.
-This style of policing was spearheaded in New York City by then-Mayor Rudy Giuliani in the early 1990s, and arresting fare-beaters has since been considered an important tool.
+This style of policing was spearheaded in New York City by then-Mayor Rudy Giuliani in the early 1990s, and arresting fare beaters has since been considered an important tool.
 Falling crime rates in the city have, in part, been attributed to broken windows, though those claims are widely contested.

 The strategy’s critics are many.
 They’ve called for the New York City Police Department to deemphasize it, citing the disproportionate impact on low-income communities of color.
-Between January and late June, nearly 90 percent of the people arrested for fare-beating were black and Latino.
+Between January and late June, nearly 90 percent of the people arrested for fare beating were black and Latino.
 And it’s often teenagers who don’t pay: According to Hamilton, 16- and 17-year-olds represented about 70 percent of arrestees last year.
 Detractors point out that while reduced fare is available to seniors and students of all income levels, no such discount exists for those living in poverty.
 “Access to public transportation means the opportunity for basic rights such as health, education, and employment,” said Scott Hechinger, a senior public defender at Brooklyn Defender Services.

 Beyond the social-justice arguments advocates have used, there are pragmatic ones, too.
 For Vance and other prosecutors, eliminating evasion cases can help alleviate court backlogs and free staff to work on more pressing matters.
 Stopping the practice could improve city-police relations.
 And cases are also costly.
 Studies estimate that the police and court expenses for each misdemeanor arrest come to over $1,000, which Hechinger said could be turned into transportation subsidies.
 “Instead of making the fiscally sound and just decision to help enhance access through reduced-fare Metro Cards or free Metro Cards, we do the opposite: We arrest; we lock people up,” he said.